Matplotlib / Seaborn Notebook

 fig.savefig('output.png', dpi=150, bbox_inches='tight')

-bbox_inches='tight' prevents titles and labels from being clipped at the edges.
+bbox_inches='tight' makes sure titles and labels are not cut off at the edges.

 Common DA Workflows